Alonewolf-123/DOMO-Core/doc/gitian-building.md

 [1] http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html
 [2] http://winscp.net/eng/index.php

-Setting up Debian for Gitian building
+Setting up Debian for gitian building
 --------------------------------------

 In this section we will be setting up the Debian installation for Gitian building.